Frozen pipes, electric woes remain as cold snap eases grip - WTMJ

 The storms left more than 300,000 still without power across the country on Saturday, many of them in Texas, Louisiana and Mississippi.

-More than 50,000 Oregon electricity customers were among those without power, more than a week after an ice storm ravaged the electrical grid.
-Portland General Electric had hoped to have service back to all but 15,000 customers by Friday night but the utility discovered additional damage in previously inaccessible areas.

 Oregon Gov. Kate Brown ordered the National Guard to go door-to-door in some areas to check on residents’ welfare.
-At its peak, what was the worst ice storm in 40 years knocked out power to more than 350,000.
+At its peak, what was the worst ice storm in 40 years knocked out power to more than 350,000 customers.

-In West Virginia, Appalachian Power in West Virginia was working on a list of about 1,500 places that needed repair, as about 44,000 customers in the state remained without electricity after experiencing back-to-back ice storms Feb.
-11 and Feb.
-15. More than 3,200 workers were attempting to get power back online, their efforts spread across the six most affected counties on Saturday.

 In Wayne County, West Virginia, workers had to replace the same pole three times because trees kept falling on it.

-Texas Gov. Greg Abbott met Saturday with legislators to discuss energy prices, Nim Kidd, head of the Texas Division of Emergency Management, told reporters.
-Some Texans could be facing massive spikes in electric bills after wholesale energy prices skyrocketed.
+Texas Gov. Greg Abbott met Saturday with legislators from both parties to discuss energy prices as Texans face massive spikes in their electric bills after wholesale energy prices skyrocketed while power plants were offline.

-Water woes added misery for people across the South who went without heat or electricity for days after the ice and snow storms forced rolling blackouts from Minnesota to Texas.
+“We have a responsibility to protect Texans from spikes in their energy bills” resulting from the weather, he said in a statement.

 Robert Tuskey was retrieving tools from the back of his pickup truck Saturday afternoon as he prepared to fix a water line at a friend’s home in Dallas.